erobwen/causality/README.md

 The assuming of the previous identity is instant at the very createion of an objects inside the reCache.
 This means you can even set external references to created objects inside the reCache.

     aGlobalView = null
-    x = create({
+    x = observable({
         getView : function() {
-            let view = create({ viewY : x.y}, 'xViewId'); // The old identity is reused at this point, but the state of view will be as if newly created. globalView = view;
+            let view = observable({ viewY : x.y}, 'xViewId'); // The old identity is reused at this point, but the state of view will be as if newly created. globalView = view;
             return view;
         },